 While Ida was (and is) celebrated, I remained a tepid non-fan.
 I chalked up its success with the Academy to it fitting the platonic ideal of what too many people think an “art film” is—a platonic ideal that’s 50 years old by now, and that Ida didn’t transcend.
 It had a stately topic and looked beautiful, but what it had to say felt undistinguished, and its choice to frame every lovely image off-center was more an affectation than a meaningful style.

 It is a fine structural conceit, but the result is curiously arid.
-She is “the woman of my life”, the hero insists, though the film captures neither the expression of passion nor the pain of it being held in.
-As the two lovers argue, split, and come together, embracing in the street in crisp black and white, they so often register less as desperately emotional beings and more like models in a high-end glossy magazine ad.
+She is the woman of my life, the hero insists, though the film captures neither the expression of passion nor the pain of it being held in.
+The two lovers argue, split, and embrace in the streets, but they register less as desperately emotional beings and more like models in a high-end, glossy black-and-white magazine ad.
 (An ad for what?
 Maybe cologne, or perfume, or a fashion line—in high-end ads, they don’t even have to show the product).
 Part of this thinness may have to do with length.
 Cold War aims to span decades and phases of life in under 90 minutes.
 And while master impressionists can and have flipped through time with both historical acumen and emotional pain, Pawlikowski’s execution feels like holes of causality have been punched out.
-Just to be strict but fair, I set it alongside other Cannes-feted, critically-raved films that cover similar territory, like The Double Life of Veronique and Nostalghia—and Cold War looks all the more cursory and prosaic by comparison.
+Just to be strict but fair, I set it alongside other Cannes-feted, critically-raved films that cover similar thematic ground, like The Double Life of Veronique and Nostalghia—and Cold War looks all the more cursory and prosaic by comparison.

 This is not, however, to say that Cold War is entirely unrewarding for arthouse hangers-on, but rather that its rewards almost entirely skim the surface: a resonant historical setting, immediate melodrama, literal metaphors, and pictorial beauty.
 The main exception is Joanna Kulig’s wonderful performance itself.
 She dredges up what’s unspoken in her character, and only a fool could deny a moment as exquisite as Kulig’s lonely, jaded heroine whipping her hair to rockabilly to try and squeeze every bit of consolation out of freedom that she can.
 But now that Cold War is short-listed for another Best Foreign Film Oscar, I can’t help but wonder why such definitions of “cinematic art” can’t be richer or more daring.
 And why movies about the trauma of the past arrive here with hype that smells vaguely like nostalgia.